 Grandpa rubbed metal tools with oil at the end of the season

 To keep the metal rust free in a cold, damp garage, grandpa rubbed the tool heads with an oily cloth.
 Mineral oil or machine oils can be used for this task or a beeswax compound.
 The oil coated the metal and protected it from humidity.
-Cold weather can cause water vapour to condense on the surface of metal tools, by oiling the metal surfaces are protected from rust and discolouring in storage.
+Cold weather can cause water vapor to condense on the surface of metal tools, by oiling the metal surfaces are protected from rust and discolouring in storage.

 Grandpa stored tools in their place